cncd/cncd/content/spec/ir.md

 ## The `version` attribute

-The `version` attribute defines the version of the intermediate representation.
+The `version` attribute specifies the version of the intermediate representation.
 This attribute is of type `string` and is optional.
 When empty the runtime should assume to the latest supported version of the specification.

 ## The `volumes` section